google/applied-computing-series/ac1/_sources/projects/module_b.rst

 In this project, you will complete a statistical analysis on a dataset, then write a report summarizing your findings.

-Here are the steps you’ll need to complete.**Under each step are sub-bullets detailing questions you need to answer in your report.**
+Here are the steps you’ll need to complete. **Under each step are sub-bullets detailing questions you need to answer in your report.**

 **Step 1: Choosing a Dataset**

 In any data science project, you will need good, reliable data.
 There are many data sources available online.
-Chances are if there is a topic you are interested in, there is a corresponding dataset.
+If there is a topic you are interested in, there is most likely a corresponding dataset.
 It is important that the dataset you choose does not have any copyright restrictions and is trustworthy.
 You can check on the website to see if the dataset is licensed and what restrictions there may be on using it.
 In most cases, using the data and drawing conclusions from it is just fine, but republishing the data itself is not allowed.

 **To Do:**